mozilla/scrumbugz/docs/hacking_howto.rst

     ./manage.py runserver

-Static media will be handled automatically by Django 1.3's built-in handler.
+Static media will be handled automatically by Django's built-in handler.

 Setting up a project
 ====================

-1. Pull up the home page which should now be at `<http://localhost:8000/>`_.
+1. Pull up the Django admin page at `<http://localhost:8000/admin>`_.
-2. Click the `Admin` link on the right of the nav bar.
-3. Login with the admin account you setup in during `syncdb`,
+2. Login with the admin account you setup during `syncdb`,
-4. then go back to the home page.
+3. then go back to the home page at `<http://localhost:8000/>`_.

-Once you're logged in you'll see buttons for creating and editing projects and sprints.
+Once you're logged in, you'll see buttons for creating and editing projects and sprints.
+If your superuser account's email address is registered with Mozilla Persona, you can also login using the `Sign In` link on the right of the nav bar.

 The Bugzilla url for a sprint should be the url for a query defining the sprint.
 For example, SUMO uses the target to define sprints, so